sveltejs/svelte/documentation/docs/02-runes/04-$effect.md

 ## `$effect.root`

 The `$effect.root` rune is an advanced feature that creates a non-tracked scope that doesn't auto-cleanup.
 This is useful for nested effects that you want to manually control.
-This rune also allows for creation of effects outside of the component initialisation phase.
+This rune also allows for the creation of effects outside of the component initialisation phase.

 ```svelte
 <script>